wp-plugins/woocommerce-incremental-product-quantities/readme.txt

 == Upgrade Notice ==

+= 2.1.8 =
+* Fixing an issue where rules category/tag rules wouldn't work if the site WP Site used a custom database prefix.

 = 2.1.7 =
 * Adding Guest Role, improving interface for role selection, and bug when no roles were selected.